Some questions of equivariant movability: Introduction

-Let us denote the category of all metrizable spaces and continuous maps by $M$ and the category of all $p$-paracompact spaces and continuous maps - by $P$.
-Corresponding equivariant categories we denote by $M_G$ and $P_G$, respectively.
-Always in this article it is proposed that all topological spaces are $p$-paracompact and the group $G$ is compact.
+Let us denote the category of all topological spaces and continuous maps by $Top$, the category of all metrizable spaces and continuous maps by $M$ and the category of all $p$-paracompact spaces and continuous maps by $P$.
+Always in this article it is assumed that all topological spaces are $p$-paracompact spaces and the group $G$ is compact.